-Keeping abreast of an increasingly connected environment, Japanese manufacturers have announced the launch of new models of washlets complete with health sensors for urine and stools analysis, heart rate, body fat, blood sugar and blood pressure monitoring, etc. They could even be programmed to send doctors notifications (through Wi-Fi) in case of abnormal reports.
+Keeping abreast of an increasingly connected environment, Japanese manufacturers have announced the launch of new models of washlets enhanced with health sensors for urine and stools analysis, heart rate, body fat, blood sugar and blood pressure monitoring, etc. They could even be programmed to send doctors notifications (through Wi-Fi) in case of abnormal reports.

 The famous Toto trademark has set up showrooms for visitors across Japan.
 One of them has just been inaugurated in the recently renovated Terminal 2 of Narita airport, yet the Shinjuku showroom in Tokyo is admittedly the most famous of all.
-One of its star features is a smartphone application that allows you to control your washlet!
+One of its star features is a smartphone application that allows to control the washlet!

 Translations and vocabulary